-Pipeline and Bungaroo tracks to Stepping Stones Crossing is a 3.6km, grade 4 hike located in the Garigal National Park, New South Wales.
-The hike should take around 1.5 hrs to complete.
+Pipeline and Bungaroo tracks to Stepping Stones Crossing is a 3.6km, grade 4 hike located in Garigal National Park, New South Wales.
+The hike should take around 1.5 hours to complete.

 Hike overview